 - Tap the ‘three dots inside a circle’ icon and choose Sort By.

 - Select the desired option to sort your reminders.

-Pro Tip: You may also change the order of reminder by dragging it up or down.
+Pro Tip: You may also change the order of reminders by dragging them up or down.

-- When you are on the screen with all reminders, tap on the More button → Select Reminders.
+- When you are on the screen with all reminders, tap the three horizontal dots at the top right → Select Reminders.

-- Touch on the hamburger icon (three small lines) and drag it up or down.
+- Touch the hamburger icon (three small lines) and drag it up or down.

 Note: You can also drag and drop directly, but take care not to make subtasks accidentally.

 View your reminders in smart lists

 Upon opening the Reminders app, you will see rectangles tabs on the top like Today, Scheduled, Flagged, All, Assigned to Me, etc. Tap one to see the reminders.